kTrzcinskii/automata-compiler/README.md

 - Each state must start with the letter `q`, followed by one or more alphanumeric characters.
 - Each symbol must constist of one or more alphanumeric characters.
 - Each section must be **terminated by a semicolon** (`;`).

+#### Examples

+You can find example DFA programs in the [examples/deterministinc-finite-automaton](examples/deterministinc-finite-automaton) directory.